 Long ago an astrologer told me some things (I had a singing crisis with the Whoop, and wanted to know whether I should just throw in the towel).
-He said that towards the end of my 30's I would reach - somehow - a world-wide audience.
+He said that I would reach - somehow - a world-wide audience.
 This was meant as a sort of comfort.
 At the time he thought it might be through singing and cd's, but he said it could be via anything creative, somehow disseminated widely.
 He mentioned photography.

 I did not know what a blog was, then.

 He also said that it was OK for me to like Things.
 Things, he said, give you (me) a great deal of comfort.

 My Woodstock glasses give and gave me a lot of comfort.
 I am quite happy just contemplating them.
 They hold roses, or a single terrace flower, or a drink.
 Each is unique because when they were made they were in fact not made very expertly: they were the first commercially-produced glass in South Africa.
 Flat champagne glasses, sherry glasses, custard cups, tumblers, big and small.
 Tiny bubbles trapped in the glass hold Cape Town air, vintage late 1800's.

 They are hard to find now, and the rarest of all are the smallest tumblers, the ones I love most.